tuomas56/pyre/docs/methods_and_functions.md

 ####List#filter

-Applies a function to each element in the array, returning only those, for which the function returns a truthy value.
+Applies a function to each element in the array, returning only those for which the function returns a truthy value.

 ###True